 quicklist: title: Naomi Watts text: At 45, Naomi Watts believes her best days in Hollywood are still ahead.

 "Women in their 40s have gone through quite a few different things, and so the roles are going to reflect that," she told Allure for its November issue.
 "People say, 'Oh, it's done by 40,' and now everyone knows it's not.
 I actually feel like the roles are a lot more interesting."

-Cameron Diaz rose to fame in the 1990s in films such as "The Mask" and "There's Something About Mary."
+quicklist: title: Cameron Diaz text: Cameron Diaz rose to fame in the 1990s in films such as "The Mask" and "There's Something About Mary."
 She was 28 when she first voiced the role of Princess Fiona in the "Shrek" movies.
 Now, at 41, she is the highest-paid actress among the over-40 set, according to The Hollywood Reporter.
-Diaz, who usually commands $15 million a film, negotiated first-dollar gross on her 2011 comedy "Bad Teacher" and netted $42 million.
+Diaz, who usually commands $15 million a film, negotiated first-dollar gross on her 2011 comedy "Bad Teacher" and netted $42 million. media: 20602750

 "I've never worked more than I have in the last few years," the 47-year-old told reporters at Cannes earlier this year.
 "We're navigating in different waters today. ...
 The industry is what shifted."